 FOUNDER OF LINCS DOG TRAINING - HEAD INSTRUCTOR

-Lorraine is a member of the Association of Pet Dog Trainers (APDT) membership number 01054 and is working towards her Kennel Club Accredited Instructor status (KCAI).
-She has qualified as a Kennel Club Good Citizen Scheme Assessor at Gold level and a Heelwork To Music / Freestyle Judge, she keeps her canine first aid up to date and regularly attends workshops, seminars and training to keep up to date with continuously evolving modern training methods.
+She has qualified as a Kennel Club Good Citizen Scheme Assessor at Gold level and is a Heelwork To Music / Freestyle Judge, has canine first aid certificate and regularly attends workshops, seminars and training to keep up to date with continuously evolving modern training methods.

 Jade is a Blue Merle Australian Shepherd who competed in Heelwork to Music and Freestyle at Intermediate level and was part of the Heelwork to Music Activities Team conducting demonstrations at Crufts.
 Jade has also achieved level 2 Title at Talking Dogs Rally Obedience and has her level 1 Championship status.
 Jade has now retired from competition due to a TPLO operation on her ruptured cruciate ligament, however she still enjoys training, scent work, rally, walks in the countryside, hydrotherapy and curling up on the couch with her mum.

 Naomi has been training dogs since 2007.
 Her training started with rescue Border Collies.
-She now shares her life with 2 Border Collies, Rogue and Phoebe-Rae, a Mini American Shepherd, Bailey, and 2 Chihuahuas, Trixie and Tazmania.
+She now shares her life with 2 Border Collies, Rogue and Phoebe-Rae and 2 Chihuahuas, Trixie and Tazmania.
 All of Naomi's dogs have passed their Gold Kennel Club Good Citizen assessments.
 She has a passion for Agility, Flyball and Heelwork to Music.

 Rogue and Naomi showed off their love for Heelwork to Music and Freestyle at Crufts 2015 in the YKC ring and managed to win 1st place in both of their classes.
-They have also been a part of the Heelwork to Music activities team conducting demonstrations in the main arena at Crufts 2016 and 2017.
+They have also been a part of the Heelwork to Music activities team conducting demonstrations in the main arena at Crufts from 2016 to 2020.

-Member of the Association of Pet Dog Trainers – APDT 01141
+Naomi is a member of the Association of Pet Dog Trainers (APDT) Membership number APDT 01141

 FOUNDATION SPECIALIST AND PHOTOGRAPHER